Zeinab-Mohsen/DSP_Package/README.md

 **This package is collective of a weekly assignments for the digital signal processing course**

-### In this package, you will find functions and the GUI for:
+### In this package, you will find input and output signals, test functions, GUI, and functions implementation for the following operations:

 1- Generating Sinsudial and Cosinsodial signals.